Visit the certificate requirements section to learn more about what the requirements are to obtain an ANTE UP! certificate.

 WHY THE PRICE?

 The price is based on the labor involved in creating the space, syllabus, researching, and making the learning space accessible.
 In order to grow we must invest.
-In order to offer fair and livable wages to staff we must have our courses and offerings reflect the sustainability of the individual.
+In order to offer fair and thriving wages to staff we must have our courses and offerings reflect the sustainability of the individual.
 You will find that our prices are much less than other accredited schools and universities that do not offer what we do.
-You may also find that our prices may be much higher than other similar professional development spaces, yet they do not do what we do with our clear and direct vision of investing in BIPOC from the structural to systemic levels and that is why we ANTE UP!
+You may also find that our prices may be much higher than other similar professional development spaces, yet they do not do what we do with our clear and direct vision of frameworks and theories that guide us, investing in interdependence, community collaboration, and being lead by those most impacted.
+This is why we ANTE UP!

 All participants are expected to pay 100% of the course fees by the first day of class, three hours before the course begins.
 This period of time offers an opportunity to confirm funds have been received.
 Courses are listed on PST.